Paradoxical behavior in Collatz sequences: Heuristic analysis

 It follows that the number $j$ of iterations is necessarily upper bounded since the leftmost expression could otherwise be made arbitrarily close to zero, contradicting the above condition.
-E.g., setting $\alpha = 42$ and $\beta=3$, we infer that $j < 17\,397$.
+For instance, when we set $\alpha = 42$ and $\beta=3$, the bound $j < 17\,397$ holds.

-To summarize, there are heuristic arguments as well as numerical evidence supporting Conjecture \ref{conj:mex}, and the latter implies that the number of paradoxical sequences starting above 2 is finite.
+In summary, heuristic arguments and numerical evidence support Conjecture \ref{conj:delay} which, if true, implies that the number of paradoxical sequences is finite.